 Revenue is moving faster than the operation that has to support it.

-Something has shifted — product, market, leadership — and the operation needs to catch up.
+Something has shifted: product, market, leadership and the operation needs to catch up.

 Connect on LinkedInThe starting point is a 30-minute diagnostic call.
 A focused conversation about where the business is, where it's trying to get to, and where the commercial friction is.

-Book a Diagnostic Call If I don't think I can genuinely help, I'll say so on that call, before anything is committed.
+If I don't think I can genuinely help, I'll say so on that call, before anything is committed.